 If you’re in the position of hiring salespeople, you’re probably tempted to hire the most outgoing, talkative candidates.
 But it’s actually the somewhat less outgoing personality types that make better salespeople.

 Pareto’s principle (the 80/20 Rule) is vividly illustrated in most industries by the fact that 80 percent of the sales are closed by only 20 percent of the sales professionals.
-After 24 years of working with literally thousands of sales representatives and service industry professionals as an advisor, trainer and coach, I have learned an important truth — that the ten personality is rarely found in the ranks of the top 20 percent of the sales professionals who produce 80 percent of the sales.
-For this reason alone, I now hire candidates that fall about a six on the personality continuum and I council my clients to do the same.
+After 24 years of working with literally thousands of sales representatives and service industry professionals as an advisor, trainer, and coach, I have learned an important truth — that the ten personality is rarely found in the ranks of the top 20 percent of the sales professionals who produce 80 percent of the sales.
+For this reason alone, I now hire candidates that fall at about a six on the personality continuum, and I council my clients to do the same.

 Best wishes for continued sales success.

 Virden Thornton is the founder and President of The $elling Edge®, Inc., a firm specializing in sales, customer relations, and management training and development.